neekware/nwx-cfg/README.md

     timeout: 3,
     // http headers to include in http connection to remote server
     headers: { 'Content-Type': 'application/json' }
-    // body of request when using http POST method (optional)
+    // body of request when using http POST method (default = {})
     body: {
-      id: 1,
-      password: 'foo'
+      // one or more app specific fields
     }
   }
 };